 Instagram’s feed is based on algorithms.

-Brands have to learn how they work in order to get engagement.
+Brands have to learn how they work to get engagement.
 This is true for Instagram Stories as well.
-In order to reach a highly-targeted audience, you may need to advertise.
+To reach a highly-targeted audience, you may need to advertise.

 Start your ad campaign by choosing your audience carefully so you can generate high-quality leads rather than just anyone.
 Time your posts at the right time and ensure that your content meets a need.
 If you’re retargeting, try to ensure that the product that they were considering is the one that shows up on their feed.